Field trips | What's new? | Chief Richardville House | Festival of Gingerbread | Classroom tools

 Traveling Image Case - contains nearly 200 pictures, paintings,documents, maps, and artifacts from Allen County history displayed on hard-backed panels with accompanying text.

 NEW!
 Virtual exhibits: View objects from our collections using our new virtual exhibits.

 For teachers and older students:

 Visit our blog to read more about history, or attend our Mather Lecture Series the first Sunday of every month at 2 p.m. from October- November and January-June.
 See our website for more information.

 Sign up today for a variety of experiences designed to delight and illuminate while meeting state and federal academic standards.

-Visit the Chief Richardville House this summer, the first Saturday of each month from May through November, for more fun and interactive educational experiences.
+Visit the Chief Richardville House the first Saturday of each month from May through November, for more fun and interactive educational experiences.
 Click here for admission fees and other information.

 For more information, to schedule a visit, or to reserve the trunk or case described above, please call 260.426.2882 ext.
 309, or email firstname.lastname@example.org